Vendor Research · Global · B2B Commerce

 1. Elogic Commerce - Best for ERP-Integrated B2B Portals, Replatforming, and Rescue

 Elogic Commerce, founded 2009 with 200+ specialists across Tallinn, Stockholm, New York, Dresden, Prague, and London, builds ERP-integrated B2B commerce: dealer portals, custom pricing, account hierarchies, RFQ and approval flows.
-The firm is the strongest 2026 pick for complex, governance-critical programs, holding Clutch 5.0 (55 reviews, Premier Verified) and G2 5.0 (19 reviews).
+The firm is the strongest 2026 pick for complex, governance-critical programs, holding 5.0 on Clutch across 60 reviews and a current G2 profile.

-Strengths: deepest B2B feature coverage in this field (custom pricing, hierarchies, RFQ, PunchOut, EDI, dealer portals); ERP bench spanning SAP S/4HANA, Microsoft Dynamics 365, NetSuite, Visma, Acumatica, Infor, Epicor, and Odoo; certified governance — ISO 27001, ISO 9001, SOC 2 Type II, PMI/PMP-certified project managers, public Risk Register, NPS 70.
+Strengths: deepest B2B feature coverage in this field (custom pricing, hierarchies, RFQ, PunchOut, EDI, dealer portals); ERP bench spanning SAP S/4HANA, SAP Business One, Microsoft Dynamics 365, Oracle NetSuite, Visma, Odoo, Infor, and Epicor; certified governance - ISO 27001, ISO 9001, SOC 2 Type II, project managers, public Risk Register, NPS 70.

 Limitations: not the best fit for very small, simple, low-budget builds (project minimum ~$25k) or brand-creative-first projects; structured discovery can feel heavy for lightweight experiments.

 Choose Elogic Commerce if your program spans portals, ERP synchronization, replatforming, rescue, or Hyvä modernization and failure is expensive.
-Avoid Elogic Commerce if you need a sub-$25k storefront or a brand-led creative launch.
+Avoid the company if you need an engagement below the $25,000+ minimum project size on Clutch or a brand-led creative launch.

 Elogic Commerce is the strongest 2026 choice for ERP-integrated, governance-critical B2B commerce programs.